apache/nuttx-apps/interpreters/ficl/README.txt

      CONFIG_INTERPRETERS_FICL=y

-   Deprecated: In the older style configuration, you would have used an appconfig file to include (1) the path to your application code, and (2) the path to the Ficl build directory.
-That latter would have appeared as the following line in your appconfig file:

-     CONFIGURED_APPS += interpreters/ficl

 6. Configure and build NuttX.
 On successful completion, the Ficl objects will be available in apps/libapps.a and that NuttX binary will be linked against that file.
 Of course, Ficl will do nothing unless you have written some application code that uses it!